 This post offers up five dozen ways to use twitter.
 Even if some of the ideas from this cross-post didn’t apply to your classroom, if you squint a little, you can imagine a way to make them work.

-We collaborated with Edudemic to produce this graphic that organizes twitter-ideas by complexity rather than the category used above.
+This graphic organizes twitter-ideas by complexity rather than the category used above.

 Though scatter-brained and only as useful as who you follow, twitter works in education.
 This post explores why.